RPiyush/GeminiChatPOC/README.md

 # GeminiChatPOC

-POC to verify how gemini chat will work
+POC to verify how Google's Generative AI (GenAI) framework will work.